Jeep CJ: CJ-5

-The Willys CJ-5 (after 1964 Jeep CJ-5) was influenced by new corporate owner, Kaiser, and the Korean War M38A1 Jeep.
+The Willys CJ-5 (after 1964 Jeep CJ-5) was influenced by the new corporate owner, Kaiser, and the Korean War M38A1 Jeep.
 It was intended to replace the CJ-3B, but that model continued in production.
 The CJ-5 repeated this pattern, continuing in production for three decades while three newer models appeared.
 "The CJ-5 has the distinct honor of being a vehicle that was hard to kill off... equaling the longest production run of note."

-From 1961 to 1965, optional for the CJ-5 and CJ-6 was the British-made Perkins 192 cuin Diesel I4 with 62 hp at 3,000 rpm and 143 lb/ft at 1350 rpm.
+From 1961 until 1965, optional for the CJ-5 and CJ-6 was the British-made Perkins 192 cuin Diesel I4 with 62 hp at 3,000 rpm and 143 lb/ft at 1350 rpm.

 In 1965, Kaiser bought license to produce the Buick 225 cuin V6 Dauntless engine, to offer the new 155 hp option on the CJ-5 and CJ-6, countering complaints that the 75 hp four-cylinder Willys Hurricane engine was underpowered.
 Power steering was an $81 option.
 The V6 engine proved so popular, by 1968, some 75% of CJ-5s were sold with it.

 Kaiser Jeep was sold to American Motors Corporation (AMC) in 1970, and the Buick engine was retired after the 1971 model year.
-(GM's Buick division repurchased the engine tooling in the early 1970s which served as the powerplant in several GM vehicles.)
+(GM's Buick division repurchased the engine tooling in the early 1970s, which served as the powerplant in several GM vehicles.)
 The "Trac-Lok" limited-slip differential replaced the "Powr-Lok" in 1971, and PTOs were no longer available after that year.
 AMC began marketing the Jeep less as a universal utility vehicle, and more as a sporty one, notably increasing its performance and features.